silverstripe-platform/pingdom-api/readme.md

 phpunit
 ```

-Using `composer update` without the `--no-dev` flag will download the phpunit
+Using `composer update` with the `--dev` flag will download the phpunit dependency.

-dependency.
+This is a continuation / fork of the discontinued Acquia library found at https://github.com/acquia/pingdom-api